 Assignment: The intern will become familiar with and contact a minimum of three peripheral agencies working within the school.
-These agencies could include post-graduate organizations, social service agencies, legal agencies, and policy and politically-based agencies which influence school policy and procedure and/or deal with students.
+These agencies could include post-graduate organizations, social service agencies, legal agencies, and policy and policy and policy and policy and procedure and/or deal with students.
 The intern should visit and tour at least one (1) of the peripheral agencies within the school community.
 The activity will be documented in the Portfolio and reflected on in the Daily Log.
 The report for this activity should simply reference the date(s) for the entries in the log related to this activity.